-Brokers will continue to meet with key stakeholders to encourage sustainable partnerships to develop.
-Key stakeholders initially include BAC, Secondary and Tertiary education institutions, Applicable Industry Skills Councils and existing community and industry groups.
+Brokers will continue to meet with BAC, Secondary and Tertiary education institutions, applicable Industry Skills Councils and existing community and industry groups to develop sustainable partnerships

-There is a meeting in late July to inform the community (including the BAC) of the full implications of the jobs availability as well as the responses that the education sector needs to make to embrace the changes that will occur.
+There is a meeting in late July to inform all stakeholders of the full implications of the jobs availability as well as the responses that the education sector needs to make to embrace the changes that will occur.

-The scope of the project and the potential requirement for many partners make this project heavily dependent on the time and skill of the partnership brokers initially to successfully bring together all of the elements required to make these potential strategic relationships a reality.
-However, the mutual benefit which will flow from the results of these partnerships should guarantee ongoing liaison between the bodies involved and resultant sustainability providing it is needed.
+The next stage of this project is heavily dependent on the time and skill of the partnership brokers to successfully bring together all of the elements to convert promise into practice and deliver the mutual benefit envisioned by the stakeholders..